 - 26. External Sources: The County Government will source funds from the official sector (Multilateral and Bilateral) and commercial creditors.
 The key external official multilateral sources in the past for the national government have been World Bank and African Development Bank, through the concessional windows of International Development Association (IDA) and African Development Fund (ADF).
 Other multilateral and bilateral Paris and non-Paris Club creditors have also contributed to the GOK's external financing this are potential financiers of development projects in Bungoma County. - 27.
-Infrastructure and reconstruction spending is a near-term priority, while in the medium term, the county will aim to gradually reduce the debt-to-revenue ratio.
-The county continues to be exposed to natural disasters e.g. fall army worms, locusts landslides lightning, floods, and pandemics as well as the priority development needs, which requires careful management of fiscal space. - 28.
-Borrowing will be limited to financing of the budget gap for the various initiatives undertaken by the county in efforts to diversify and stimulate the economy. - 29.
+Borrowing will be limited to financing of the budget gap for the various initiatives undertaken by the county in efforts to diversify and stimulate the economy. - 28.
 During this 3 year period of the MTDS, the county does not project to undertake any external borrowing under commercial terms but only on concessional terms.
-On other financing options as explored in this MTDS it includes 'existing' sources and also 'potential' sources that the county can consider to seek financing from. - 30.
+On other financing options as explored in this MTDS it includes 'existing' sources and also 'potential' sources that the county can consider to seek financing from. - 29.
 Domestic Sources.
 Kenya's domestic debt market is growing to be vibrant.
 The National government is keen on debt market development as one of its keys priority objectives.
 Increased reliance on domestic debt helps mitigate government exposure to foreign currency risk.
 The domestic debt market is dominated by commercial banks as the main investors for government securities.
 Non-banks comprise of pension funds, insurance companies, building societies, financial institutions and parastatals.
 This are potential sources of funding of Bungoma County.